dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/destination.md

 ---
-title: 🧪 Custom destination - Reverse ETL
+title: 🧪 Custom destination
-description: Custom function `dlt` destination for reverse ETL
+description: Custom `dlt` destination function for reverse ETL
 keywords: [reverse etl, sink, function, decorator, destination]
 ---

-# Custom destination - Reverse ETL
+# Custom destination: Reverse ETL

 :::caution
 The destination decorator is currently in alpha, while we think the interface is stable at this point and all is working pretty well, there still might be